godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **floor** **(** **)**

-Returns a new vector with all components rounded down.
+Returns a new vector with all components rounded down (towards negative infinity).

 ----